-In the UK, Suffolk Country Council has become the first to launch a Vegan Staff Network, allowing vegan members of staff to contribute to corporate agendas and decisions where relevant.
+Consider the ways in which vegans can help contribute to workplace policies and practices.
+One excellent initiative is the Vegan Staff Network established by Suffolk County Council.
+They have become the first council to launch a Vegan Staff Network, allowing vegan members of staff to contribute to corporate agendas and decisions where relevant.

-Read the full story at plantbasednews.org/post/uk-local-council-vegan-staff-network.
+Read the full story at www.plantbasednews.org/culture/uk-local-council-vegan-staff-network.